-Dr. Pankaj Jain is the author of Dharma and Ecology of Hindu Communities: Sustenance and Sustainability (May 2011), which won the 2012 DANAM Book Award and the 2011 Uberoi Book Award, and is an Assistant Professor in the Department of Anthropology and the Department of Philosophy & Religion.
+Dr. Pankaj Jain is the author of Dharma and Ecology of Hindu Communities: Sustenance and Sustainability (May 2011), which won the 2012 DANAM Book Award and the 2011 Uberoi Book Award, and is an Associate Professor in the Department of Anthropology and the Department of Philosophy & Religion.
 He has published articles in journals such as Religious Studies Review, Worldviews, Religion Compass, Journal of Vaishnava Studies, Union Seminary Quarterly Review, and the Journal of Visual Anthropology.
 He also contributes to the Huffington Post, Washington Post’s forum On Faith, Times of India’s Speaking Tree, and Patheos.
 Currently, he is working on a monograph on Dharma and Science and editing a volume on Asian Philosophies for the Study of Religion and Anthropology.

 His research has been supported by a Fulbright Fellowship, Charn Uswachoke International Development Fund, and Wenner-Gren Grant.
 His teaching interests include Religion and Ecology, Asian Diaspora, and Sustainability of Religious Communities in Americas.
 Interested in connecting ancient practices with contemporary issues, he is exploring the connections between religious traditions and sustainability in the USA and in India.
 He has helped two temples in the Dallas area to get grants from their energy company to help them make more sustainable and energy efficient.
 One of his graduate students has also designed an environmental curriculum for a Sunday School.